less-lab-uva/less-lab-uva.github.io/pages/projects-cross-cutting.md

 label: Foundational
 ---

-# Verification and Validation of Cross-Cutting Systems
+# Foundational Verification and Validation

 Here is where you will write the overview of the project area.
 It accepts markdown and so you can do **bold** and *italics*.
 Additionally you can add tables such as: